Koh-i-Noor: 1852 re-cutting

-The great loss of weight is to some extent accounted for by the fact that Voorzanger discovered several flaws, one especially big, that he found necessary to cut away.
-Although Prince Albert was dissatisfied with such a huge reduction, most experts agreed that Voorzanger had made the right decision and carried out his job with impeccable skill.
+The great loss of weight was to some extent due to removal of several flaws, one especially big, which Voorzanger discovered.
+Although Prince Albert was dissatisfied with such a huge reduction, most experts agreed that Voorzanger had made the right decision and did the job with impeccable skill.
 When Queen Victoria showed the re-cut diamond to the young Maharaja Duleep Singh, the Koh-i-Noor's last non-British owner, he was apparently unable to speak for several minutes afterwards.

 The much lighter but more dazzling stone was mounted in a honeysuckle brooch and a circlet worn by the queen.
 At this time, it belonged to her personally, and was not yet part of the Crown Jewels.
 Although Victoria wore it often, she became uneasy about the way in which the diamond had been acquired.
 In a letter to her eldest daughter, Victoria, Princess Royal, she wrote in the 1870s: "No one feels more strongly than I do about India or how much I opposed our taking those countries and I think no more will be taken, for it is very wrong and no advantage to us.
 You know also how I dislike wearing the Koh-i-Noor".